FusionTech2020/Fire-Detection-with-Computer-Vision/README.md

-# PROJECT OVERVIEW - Fire-Detection-with-Computer-Vision
+# PROJECT OVERVIEW : Fire Detection with Computer Vision

 ## A.DEFINING THE PROJECT